voxeet/comms-app-react-events/README.md

 After the appropriate message appears in the terminal window, open <http://localhost:3000> in the browser.
 The application will launch at this address.

-> If the app isn't loading, make sure you've started the proxy server
+> If the app isn't loading, make sure you've started the proxy server.

 > If you want to start your proxy server on a port other than :4000, you can make a .env file and set the proxy server location using the `VITE_API_PROXY_URL` variable.

-## Known issues and limitations

-For a list of all known issues, checkout the Issues tab above.

-## Requirements and supported platforms

-Video Conference Call App supports four main browsers

-- Chrome 100+
-- Edge 100+

 ## More resources

 Looking for more sample apps and projects?
-Head to the [Project Gallery](https://docs.dolby.io/communications-apis/page/gallery).
+Head to the [Dolby.io Project Gallery](https://docs.dolby.io/communications-apis/page/gallery).